 A few of us ventured out to a bar in Pink Street which was great if you love cocktails and DJ’s.
 What struck me most was how friendly the locals were.
 They are extremely proud of their city and want you to love it as much as them.
 I think we made a few friends for life that evening, especially when a few of us knew every word to Amy Winehouse’s Monkey Man!

-We were all sad to leave the Myriad, but a bittersweet feeling, as we knew that we were heading to our next hotel, the Epic SANA which really does live up to its name.
+On the Sunday We were all sad to leave the Myriad, but a bittersweet feeling, as we knew that we were heading to our next hotel, the Epic SANA which really does live up to its name.

 A grand marble reception with tall vases of flowers and a rooftop infinity pool, I mean again WOW.
 It’s hard to believe this one hotel had so much space to offer, including a spa, gym and meeting rooms with up to 1760m2 of flexible space.
 We were lucky to be in time for their famous brunch, which I am not sure I can put into words.
 Every single detail was incredible, trays of fresh oysters and seafood, deserts that didn’t look real and ample dishes of almost every cuisine you could imagine, it really was something special.
 It was also lovely to see and hear about local families regularly spending time on Sunday’s at the Epic for the ‘Epic’ brunches!